 Two months earlier, in February, the same bus was pulled from service in Oregon because the driver was driving with a suspended license.
 It remains unknown if the same driver was driving the bus on Tuesday.
 The company has eight drivers listed with federal regulators.

 The cause of the accident remains under investigation.

-Contact us today for a free, no obligation consultation to find out if you have a case.
+Contact a personal injury attorney from our law firm today for a free, no obligation consultation to find out if you have a case.